LylyG/gradebook_day_2/README.md

 **Reflection**<br>
 Since the second day Gradebook had already built-in, it felt a bit like legacy code.
 I spent an hour or two picking apart what was already there, understanding what it does and what was left to do.
 After that I spent 3 hours picking at the controllers and ultimately getting a lot of help to dig through the params correctly.

+I decided to deploy to Heroku for practice.
+I'm getting better at anticipating what sorts of things my Gemfile needs and how to overcome `bundle install` obstacles faster.
+I'm establishing more of a workflow like when creaing a repo on Github.